-Sec.
-16. Right to Record of Employment or Certificate of Employment. - At the expiration of the employment contract of the seafarer, the seafarer shall be given a record of his/her employment on board the ship, or a certificate of employment, specifying the length of service, the position the seafarer occupied, an account of his/her final wages, and such other relevant information.

-Sec.
-17. Right to Fair Treatment in the Event of a Maritime Accident. - In the event of a maritime accident, seafarers shall be treated fairly.
-They shall be entitled to all the rights under the ILO/International Maritime Organization (IMO) 2006 Guidelines on Fair Treatment of Seafarers in the Event of a Maritime Accident and its amendments.

-CHAPTER IV

-WOMEN IN THE MARITIME INDUSTRY

-Sec.
-18. Discrimination Against Women Seafarers. - In addition to the right against discrimination on the basis of sex, women seafarers shall be protected from the following discriminatory acts:

-- Payment of a lesser compensation, including wage, salary or other form of remuneration and fringe benefits, to a male seafarer as against a female seafarer, for work of equal value; and - 4 (b) Favoring a male seafarer over a female seafarer with respect to promotion, 5 training opportunities, study and scholarship grants, solely on account of their 6 sexes. - Sec.
-19. Gender and Development.
-Shipowners and manning agencies shall formulate gender and development policies.
-In addition, all maritime training institutions shall ensure that appropriate gender-sensitive policies are in place to promote the rights of women to adequate training and opportunities, free from discrimination, harassment and bullying.
+1 Sec.
+16. Right to Record of Employment or Certificate of Employment - At the 2 expiration of the employment contract of the seafarer, the seafarer shall be given 3 record of his/her employment on board the ship, or a certificate of employment 4 specifying the length of service, the position the seafarer occupied, an account o 5 his/her final wages, and such other relevant information.
+6 Sec.
+17. Right to Fair Treatment in the Event of Maritime Accident - In the event of 7 a maritime accident, seafarers shall be treated fairly.
+They shall be entitled to all the 8 rights under the ILO/International Maritime Organization (IMO) 2006 Guidelines or 9 Fair Treatment of Seafarers in the Event of a Maritime Accident and its amendments 10 CHAPTER IV 11 WOMEN IN THE MARITIME INDUSTRY 12 Sec.
+18. Discrimination Against Women Seafarers In addition to the right agains 13 discrimination on the basis of sex, women seafarers shall be protected from the 14 following discriminatory acts: 15 a) Payment of a lesser compensation, including wage, salary or other form o 16 remuneration and fringe benefits, to a male seafarer as against a female 17 seafarer, for work of equal value; and 18 b) Favoring a male seafarer over a female seafarer with respect to promotion 19 training opportunities, study and scholarship grants, solely on account of their 20 sexes.
+21 Sec.
+19. Gender and Development Shipowners and manning agencies shall 22 formulate gender and development policies.
+In addition, all maritime training 23 institutions shall ensure that appropriate gender-sensitive policies are in place to 24 promote the rights of women to adequate training and opportunities, free from 25 discrimination, harassment and bullying.
+26 CHAPTER V 27 SEAFARER'S DUTTES 28 Sec.
+20. Duties of a Seafarer Seafarers shall have the following duties: 29 a) To comply with and observe the terms and conditions of the Standard 30 Employment Contract; 31 b) To abide by lawful and reasonable company personnel policies; 32 c) To follow and observe the chain and command of the vessel, and to comply

-12 CHAPTER V

-SEAFARER'S DUTIES

-- Sec.
-20. Duties of a Seafarer.
-Seafarers shall have the following duties: - 15 (a) To comply with and observe the terms and conditions of the Standard 16 Employment Contract; - 17 (b) To abide by lawful and reasonable company personnel policies; - 18 (c) To follow and observe the chain and command of the vessel, and to comply 19 with the relevant and reasonable policies and procedures on board the ship or 20 while ashore, taking into consideration his/her religious freedom; - 21 (d) To be diligent in the performance of duties relating to the ship, its stores, 22 equipment, and cargo, whether on board, in transit, or ashore; - To continually improve his/her professional competency by keeping up-to-date with the latest technological and scientific knowledge applied in the maritime fields, constant reading and diligent studies, and keen observation of shipboard activities; - To be, at all times, orderly and respectful to the shipmates, passengers, shippers, stevedores, port authorities, and other persons who have official business with the ship; and - 30 (g) To take personal responsibility for his/her health while on board by maintaining a healthy lifestyle and complying with medically prescribed instructions.
+- a) with the relevant and reasonable policies and procedures on board the ship or while ashore, taking into consideration his/her religious freedom; - d) To be diligent in the performance of duties relating to the ship, its stores, equipment, and cargo, whether on board, in transit, or ashore; - e) To continually improve his/her professional competency by keeping up-todate with the latest technological and scientific knowledge applied in the maritime fields, constant reading and diligent studies, and keen observation of shipboard activities; - f) To be, at all times, orderly and respectful to the shipmates, passengers, shippers, stevedores, port authorities, and other persons who have official business with the ship; and - g) To take personal responsibility for his/her health while on board by maintaining a healthy lifestyle and complying with medically prescribed instructions.

-CHAPTER VI
+15 CHAPTER VI